19 Magnesium Benefits You Didn't Know You Needed

 Zinc is another important nutrient, but it's best not to take large doses with magnesium.
-According to one study, high doses of zinc (over 142 milligrams a day) can throw off the balance of magnesium in the body and keep it from absorbing correctly.
-Surprised by this info?
-Then you need to check out these 21 Things You Don't Know About Vitamins!
+According to a study in the Journal of the American College of Nutrition, high doses of zinc (over 142 milligrams a day) can throw off the balance of magnesium in the body and keep it from absorbing correctly.

 It seems odd since magnesium is essential for the body, but you shouldn't take extra supplements if you're on certain antibiotics.
 Antibiotics that contain aminoglycosides affect the muscles and, since magnesium affects the muscles, it might cause problems.
 Also, some antibiotics—like Quinolones—can affect how much magnesium the body can absorb.
 Magnesium can also bond to Tetracycline antibiotics, reducing the healing powers of the medication.

 Feeling restless when you try to sleep?
 You probably need magnesium.
 Magnesium helps the function of the GABA receptors in the body and nervous system.
 GABA is the neurotransmitter that helps calm the body—without it, we stay tense and awake.
-This calming factor is why many opt to take magnesium supplements before bed.
-Speaking of, discover these 10 Ways to Sleep Better Tonight—Guaranteed!
+This calming factor is why many opt to take magnesium supplements before bed for better sleep.

 Migraines are one of the most confusing conditions in the world, but it's believed that at least some of them—especially premenstrual migraines—are caused by low levels of magnesium.
 The reasons aren't thoroughly understood, but it's believed that magnesium helps relax muscles and the brain's blood vessels.

 Can't seem to lose belly fat?
 It might have something to do with your magnesium levels.
 Magnesium plays an important role in insulin function, allowing the body to effectively convert glucose into energy.
-Keep magnesium levels in check and your body is better able to function, leaving you energetic and less likely to develop more belly fat.
+If your magnesium levels are in check, you'll reap a host of benefits including more energy and less belly fat.
+Count us in!

 Heart disease is a huge killer of both men and women, but adequate magnesium has been shown to help keep it away.
 A study of people participating in the Honolulu Heart Program found that men who took more than 320 mg—less than the daily recommended intake—showed that only four out of 1,000 participants developed heart disease.
 On the other side, seven men out of 1,000 who look less than 320 milligrams developed heart disease.

-There are a million-and-one reasons why you should cut out cola, but here's another one: It can make you deficient in magnesium.
+There are a million-and-one benefits to cutting out soda, but here's another one: It can make you deficient in magnesium.
 The reason: Excessive caffeine makes it more difficult for the intestines to absorb magnesium.
 You can counteract that by consuming more magnesium, but at some point, you won't be able to get enough to make up the difference.

-Magnesium is important to athletes because of its heart benefits, but it's also shown to help the body rebuild adenosine triphosphate (ATP) that's broken down during exercise.
+Magnesium is important for athletes because of its heart health benefits, but it's also shown to help the body rebuild adenosine triphosphate (ATP) that's broken down during exercise.
 It also helps the body burn that energy more efficiently, lowering the amount of lactic acid that builds up post-exercise.
 Less lactic acid means less muscle soreness.
 In addition, the muscle-relaxing properties of magnesium also help soothe pain post-workout.
-Bookmark these 20 Post-Workout Recovery Recipes for smart choices in the kitchen!

 Magnesium affects many neurological processes, including parts of the brain responsible for mood levels.
-According to the National Institutes of Health, the true connection between magnesium levels and depression isn't totally understood, but a clinical study found that proper levels of magnesium are shown to be just as effective as a popular (but unnamed) antidepressant.
+According to the National Institutes of Health, the true connection between magnesium levels and depression isn't totally understood, but a report in Magnesium in the Central Nervous System states that magnesium supplementation was as effective as the tricyclic antidepressant imipramine in treating major depression.

 Magnesium, at its very core, helps prevent inflammation in the body.
 Inflammation is shown to be a leading cause of a number of diseases, including cancer.
 Cells low in magnesium are weaker, leading them to be more susceptible to other invaders.
-A meta-analysis by the International Society for the Development of Research on Magnesium found that low magnesium negatively affects the permeability of cells, which has been shown to initiate carcinogenesis (or the formation of cancer).
+A meta-analysis in Magnesium Research found that low magnesium negatively affects the permeability of cells, which has been shown to initiate carcinogenesis (or the formation of cancer).

-Magnesium is often used as a stool softener because it helps draw water into waste, making it easier to pass through.
+One of the more unknown magnesium benefits is that it's often used as a stool softener because it helps draw water into waste, making it easier to pass through.
 Also, it's effectiveness as a muscle relaxer makes it easier to, well, relax the muscles responsible for waste elimination.
-Relaxed colon muscles mean it'll be easier to push things through and is why magnesium is part of our list about 23 Foods That Make You Poop.
+Relaxed colon muscles mean it'll be easier to push things through.